Waters Corporation: History

 From 1972 to 1977, sales grew at a 40% compound annual growth rate.
 The company introduced its M6000 pump, the first high-pressure, high-accuracy pumping system, which won an award from Industrial Research Magazine.
 In 1973, the company became a public company via an initial public offering on the predecessor to the Nasdaq.

 By 1978, Waters had a 40% market share in liquid chromatography and was five times bigger than any competitor.

 By 1979, Dow owned almost 25% of the company.
 At that time, the company had 1,100 employees and over 10,000 customers.

 In May 1980, Millipore acquired the company for $167 million and the company was referred to as the Waters Chromatography Division of Millipore.
 Due to competition, the early 1980s recession, the early 1990s recession, and lost focus, the company's growth stalled in the 1980s and early 1990s.
 D’Arbeloff, the chairman of the company, died of cancer and the COO and CTO died in a helicopter crash while commuting between facilities.
 The anticipated synergies never materialized.

 In 1994, an investor group led by management purchased the company for $360 million.
 That year, the company introduced Symmetry HPLC columns.
 It had a renewed focus for growth under CEO Douglas A. Berthiaume.
 Pharmaceutical spending also increased after the failure of the Clinton health care plan of 1993.

 In November 1995, the company once again became a public company via an initial public offering.

-In 1996, the company acquired TA Instruments.
-It also introduced the Alliance HPLC system.

-In 1997, Waters acquired Micromass for $176 million, entering the mass spectrometry market.
+In 1996, in addition to acquiring TA Instruments, it introduced the Alliance HPLC system.
+The following year, Waters acquired Micromass for $176 million, entering the mass spectrometry market.

 In 2004, the company introduced the Acquity UPLC system, which brought greater speed, resolution, and sensitivity to chromatographic separations and was considered a breakthrough technology.
 In 2006, Waters acquired Vicam, provider of bio-separation and rapid detection products for improving food safety and quality.

-In January 2020, Waters acquired Andrew Alliance, a producer of software and robotics for laboratory automation, for $77.4 million.

-In September 2020, Udit Batra was named President and Chief Executive Officer of the company.
+In January 2020, it acquired Andrew Alliance, a producer of software and robotics for laboratory automation, for $77.4 million.
+In September, Udit Batra was named President and Chief Executive Officer of the company.

 In May 2023, Waters acquired Wyatt Technology for $1.36 billion in cash.

 In July 2025, Waters agreed to merge with the biosciences & diagnostics unit of Becton Dickinson, subject to shareholder approval.
+As the merger approached completion, Waters faced $17.5B shareholder suits which accuse Waters of leaving out key details from the proxy statement about the deal.

+On February 9, 2026, Waters Corporation announced that it had completed the merger with the former division of Becton Dickinson.